Skip to main content

 Welcome to Oklahoma State University

-If you are not a U.S. person and you are receiving ANY type of payment from OSU, please contact Tax & Compliance Services.
+If you are not a U.S. person and you are receiving ANY type of payment from OSU, please contact Tax and Compliance Services.
 Please let your department know that you are a Foreign National and that there may be necessary additional steps taken to pay you correctly.
 Individuals who live temporarily in the United States in non-immigrant status are known by USCIS (United States Citizenship and Immigration Services) as nonresident aliens.
 The most common non-immigrant statuses found at OSU are F-1, F-2, J-1, J-2, H-1B, and TN.
 International visitors are usually in B1/B2 status or may participate in the Visa Waiver Program.

 For IRS (Internal Revenue Service) purposes, "If you are an alien (not a U.S. citizen), you are considered a nonresident alien unless you meet one of two tests: the green card test or the substantial presence test for the calendar year (January 1 – December 31).
 If you do not meet either the Green Card Test or the Substantial Presence Test, then you are a nonresident alien.”